 How To Create a Policy

-When creating a Time Off policy, one of the first decisions you’ll make is whether or not the policy you create has a limited or unlimited accrual method.
+After naming the policy, the first dynamic option is whether or not the policy has a limited or unlimited accrual method.
 In the sections below, we’ll explain both types of policies so you can decide which is best for your company.

 Creating an “Unlimited” Time Off Policy

-After naming your policy, your next decision is to determine the accrual type.
-If you choose to allow for unlimited accrual, employees will not carry a time off balance.
-They will simply be able to request time off without the constraints of making those requests against an existing balance.
+If you choose unlimited accrual, employees will not carry a time off balance.
+They will be able to request time off without the constraints of making those requests against an existing balance.

-Selecting the “Unlimited” option makes policy creation simple.
-Once you’ve determined that you will allow for unlimited accrual, hit the “Save Policy” button at the bottom of the page.
+The “Unlimited” accrual option is the most strait forward policy creation since no additional stipulations need to be added to an unlimited policy.
+Once you’ve selected unlimited accrual, hit the “Save Policy” button at the bottom of the page.

 Creating a “Limited Accrual” Time Off policy

-These fields will help set rules around how much time an employee accrues and how often they accrue it.
-These fields will also help you to define limits on carry over and max balances, and even help you create employment milestones.
+These fields will help set rules around how much, as well as how often an employee accrues time off.
+These fields will also help you to define limits such as a carry over balance, max balance, and even building in employment milestones.
+The set up of these additional fields is crucial for the policy to function as intended.

 Accrual Method